-- 1. Most Law Society of New South Wales committees meet monthly or bimonthly.
-Some meet more often (for example, the Professional Conduct Committee meets fortnightly), and others less often. - 2.
-Meeting schedules for the year are settled as soon as possible after Committee recruitment is completed and circulated to members. - 3.
-Meetings are held at The Law Society of New South Wales' premises, 170 Phillip Street, Sydney, or via teleconferencing or videoconferencing on an as needs basis.
+- 1. Most Law Society of New South Wales committees will meet on a six-weekly cycle, as appropriate.
+Some meet more often (for example, the Professional Conduct Committee meets fortnightly), and others less often. - Meeting schedules for the year are settled as soon as possible after committee recruitment is completed 2.. and circulated to members. - Meetings are held at The Law Society of New South Wales' premises, 170 Phillip Street, Sydney, and/or 3. via teleconferencing or videoconferencing on an as needs basis.
 Meetings are generally held between 12.00 noon and 2.00 pm if possible, or outside business hours. - 4.
-Duration of meetings is approximately 1.5 hours. - 5.
+Meetings should generally be completed within 1.5 hours. - 5.
 The quorum for all committee meetings is three.
 In the case of statutory committees, there are particular requirements under the Legal Profession Uniform Law (NSW) and the authorising constitution regarding membership and meetings.